Sweetwater River (Wyoming): Sweetwater Canyon

+In 2023, Senator John Barrasso introduced a bill to divide the WSA into upper and lower sections and protect them as wilderness areas.
+In 2025, Senator Barrasso introduced another bill with the same intent.

 History

-The Sweetwater River valley provided a route used by fur trappers, mountain men and fur traders as they went to their annual summertime Rocky Mountain Rendezvous located usually somewhere along the Green River Wyoming.
+The Sweetwater River valley provided a route used by fur trappers, mountain men, and fur traders as they went to their annual summertime Rocky Mountain Rendezvous located usually somewhere along the Green River in Wyoming.
 These trappers and traders soon established a path for their pack trains along the Sweetwater and eventually cleared a rough wagon trail to the Green River.

-In fall of 1823, trappers and fur traders Jedediah Smith and Thomas Fitzpatrick led their trapping crew south from the Yellowstone River to the Sweetwater River.
+In the fall of 1823, trappers and fur traders Jedediah Smith and Thomas Fitzpatrick led their trapping crew south from the Yellowstone River to the Sweetwater River.
 They were looking for a safe location to spend the winter.
-Smith reasoned since the Sweetwater flowed east it must eventually run into the Missouri River.
-Trying to transport their extensive fur collection down the Sweetwater and North Platte River, they found after a near disastrous canoe crash that the rivers in Wyoming were too swift and rough for water passage.
-On July 4, 1824, they cached their furs under a dome of rock they named Independence Rock and started their long trek on foot to the Missouri River via the Sweetwater, North Platte and Platte River valleys.
-Upon arriving back in a settled area on the Missouri River they bought pack horses (on credit) and retrieved their furs.
-They had re-discovered the route that Robert Stuart of the Astor Expedition had taken in 1813—eleven years before.
+Smith reasoned that since the Sweetwater flowed east, it must eventually run into the Missouri River.
+Trying to transport their extensive fur collection down the Sweetwater and North Platte River, they found after a near-disastrous canoe crash that the rivers in Wyoming were too swift and rough for water passage.
+On July 4, 1824, they cached their furs under a dome of rock they named Independence Rock and started their long trek on foot to the Missouri River via the Sweetwater, North Platte, and Platte River valleys.
+Upon arriving back in a settled area on the Missouri River, they bought pack horses (on credit) and retrieved their furs.
+They had rediscovered the route that Robert Stuart of the Astor Expedition had taken in 1813, eleven years before.
 Thomas Fitzpatrick was often hired as a trail guide when the fur trade almost ceased in 1840.
-Jedediah Smith was killed by Indians about 1831.
+Jedediah Smith was killed by Indians in 1831.